banjocat/tornado-producer/README.md

 ## Extra goals - depends on how long the above takes
-* Benchmark them all and then write document on why benchmark can't be trusted
 * Compare using tornado async libraries vers python3 concurrent